LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 	liblal.dll liblaldebug.dll

-Locate the destination directory of these files you chose when installing LAL from sources.
-In some minor versions of Python it suffices to add to the `PATH` environment variable of your system the path to these files.
-Furthermore, you need add to the `PYTHONPATH` environment variable the directory where the interface has been installed.
-This is the value that you gave to the directory that you gave to the variable `LAL_PY_INSTALL` so that python can find the `.py` files.
+Locate the destination directory of these files that you chose when installing LAL.
+Now add to the `PYTHONPATH` environment variable the directory to which the interface has been installed.
+This is the directory given to the variable `LAL_PY_DEST` in the Makefile (as explained above).
+This way, the python interpreter can find the `.py` files generated.
+This is sufficient for minor versions `6` and `7`.
+For minor version `8` copy the `.dll` files into your Python installation directory.
+For example,

+	C:/Users/User/AppData/Python/Python3.8/

+Note: this workaround does not look too good, but importing LAL does not work without this step.